korshunad/frontendForBeginners/README.md

 2.  **Use Gatsby.js commands**

-    This blog is built using the gatsby.js starter template and uses following commands:
+    This blog is built using the gatsby.js starter template and uses the following commands:

     ```sh
     # to develop locally at http://localhost:8000